How To Create Your Wedding Day Timeline

 Grand Entrance - 5-10m.
 Depending on how many people will enter with you during your grand entrance.
 It typically takes the time of about one song to introduce your crew.
 (Think about your song choices too!)

 First dance - 5m.
-Many couples choose to go right into the first dance from their grand entrance.
-This will take as long as the song you choose, but even if it’s short I would always put 5m on the schedule as it takes a little time to introduce you and get you up there.
+Many couples go right into the first dance from their grand entrance.
+This will take as long as the song you choose, but even if it’s short give yourself at least 5 minutes on the schedule as it takes a little time to introduce you and get you up there.

-Everyone joins you- Couples often like to invite everyone to the dance floor for a few songs together after the first dance.
+Everyone joins you- Couples sometimes like to invite everyone to the dance floor for a few songs together after the first dance.
 Arrange this with your DJ if you wish.
-If this happens before dinner, it will be likely be a quick 15-20m before the DJ announces that everyone should find their seats for dinner.
+If this happens before dinner, it will likely be a quick 15-20 minutes before the DJ announces that everyone should find their seats for dinner.
 (Leave about 10m for everyone to find their seats)

-Welcome speech/toast/blessing- 5-15m Parents will often like to speak as dinner begins, thanking everyone for coming and in some cases reciting a blessing.
-Speeches should not be more than about 5min each - but this can vary depending on religious practices and how many parents will be speaking.
+Welcome speech/toast/blessing- 5-15m Parents will sometimes speak as dinner begins, thanking everyone for coming and at some events, reciting a blessing.
+Speeches should be no more than 5 minutes each - but this can vary depending on religious practices and how many parents will be speaking.

 Dinner- 1hr.
-This will vary depending on how many people you are serving and whether it is plated/buffet.
-On average, it takes about 45m to get 100 people through a buffet.
+This will vary depending on your guest count and whether it is plated/buffet.
+On average, it takes about 30-45 minutes to get 100 people through a buffet.
+(Double-sided buffets will take less time, but are not always spacially possible.)

-Wedding party speeches - 10-15m It is common to start wedding party speeches as dinner is wrapping up.
-This is likely the last time all guests will be seated together, making it the perfect opportunity.
-You and your wedding party will be the first to eat- so you will be done (and ready for speeches) while some are still wrapping up dinner.
-(We suggest ~40 min after dinner service began, depending on guest count) The time it takes will depend on how many speakers you have.
-Speeches should ideally be ~3m each, plan for 5 on your schedule.
+Wedding party speeches - 10-15m Wedding party speeches can be given right after parents/blessings or as dinner is wrapping up.
+The end of dinner is the last time all guests will be seated together, making it a great opportunity.
+You and your wedding party will be the first to eat- so you will be done (and ready for speeches) while some guests are still finishing dinner.
+(We suggest ~40 min after dinner service begins, depending on guest count) The time it takes will depend on how many speakers you have.
+Speeches should ideally be less than 5 min each, plan for 5 on your timeline.
+Alternatively, speeches can also be done after dinner with dessert/cake.

 Parent dances - 5m each.
-These will take roughly as long as the songs you choose, plus the time it takes to get mom and dad to the floor.
+These will take roughly as long as the songs you choose.
+Some go right into parent dances after their first dance, some utilize parent dances to bring everyone back to the dance floor after dinner.

 Sunset Photos - ~20m.
-Be mindful of what time the sun sets if these shots are important to you.
-Bake into your schedule the ability to sneak away from the crowd for about 20m (10m before and 10m after the sun sets.)
+Be mindful of when the sun sets if these shots are important to you.
+Build into your schedule the ability to sneak away from the crowd for about 20m (10m before and 10m after the sun sets.)
+As with all events you’d like photos of, please confirm with your photographer for a more specific time allotment.

 Cake Cutting - 10m.
-This doesn’t take long, but bake in extra time to make sure you get the photos you want!
-You may choose to serve dessert after this, or later in the evening.
+This doesn’t take long, but consult with your photographer to ensure you have allotted enough time for the photos you want!
+Many choose to serve dessert (or open a dessert buffet) once the cake has been cut.

 Check out some sample timelines below for an idea of how this might look all together -